-- State Bond Cap Commonwealth borrowing to support the regular capital program. - Federal Funds Federal reimbursements for capital expenditures. - Other Funds Contributions made by third parties to capital projects being carried out by the Commonwealth. - Project Financed General obligation bonds, the debt service for which is budgeted from savings or new revenue related to the project, including the CEIP program where Commonwealth bonds are to be paid with savings achieved as a result of energy efficiencies. - Pay-As-You-Go Funding from current revenue for capital projects. - Accelerated Bridge Program (ABP) Commonwealth special obligation bonds secured by revenues credited to the Commonwealth Transportation Fund or federal grant anticipation notes issued to fund the Accelerated Bridge Program. - Build Mass Bonds In 2013, the Legislature enacted and the Governor signed a multiyear transportation finance bill that is expected to provide over \$805 million annually by fiscal 2018 to support an additional ten-year, \$8.5 billion investment in transportation infrastructure.
-Of this amount, \$2.1 billion is expected to be supported through additional bonding enabled by a 3-cent increase to the gas tax, indexing the gas tax to inflation, dedicating the sales tax on motor vehicles to transportation, and transit fare and motor vehicle registry fee increases.
+- State Bond Cap Commonwealth borrowing to support the regular capital program. - Federal Funds Federal reimbursements for capital expenditures. - Other Funds Contributions made by third parties to capital projects being carried out by the Commonwealth. - Project Financed General obligation bonds, the debt service for which is budgeted from savings or new revenue related to the project, including the CEIP program where Commonwealth bonds are to be paid with savings achieved as a result of energy efficiencies. - Pay-As-You-Go Funding from current revenue for capital projects. - Accelerated Bridge Program (ABP) Commonwealth special obligation bonds secured by revenues credited to the Commonwealth Transportation Fund or federal grant anticipation notes issued to fund the Accelerated Bridge Program.

+Special Obligation Transit Bonds (to be issued as CTF Bonds) - In fiscal 2013, the Legislature enacted and the Governor signed a multiyear transportation finance bill that will provide additional funding to support investments in transportation infrastructure.
+This funding is supported through additional bonding enabled by a three cent increase to the gas tax, indexing the gas tax to inflation, dedicating the sales tax on motor vehicles to transportation, and transit fare and motor vehicle registry fee increases.